Does the Department of Public Safety have powers of arrest or are the just a security department?

 How safe is the campus?

-We think that our campus is very safe, but we realize that incidents can occur.
-No community and I stress, no community is totally crime free.
-We are no exception.
-We take every reasonable measure and then some to insure that all members of our community are safe and our community is violence free.
-The thing to remember is that crime prevention on campus is everyone's responsibility.
-Every community member should take proactive steps to become prepared for campus living.
+We would like to believe that our campus is a very safe community, however we do realize that incidents can occur.
+No environment is totally crime free and we are no exception to that.
+Public Safety takes every reasonable measure to ensure that all members of our community experience a safe and secure campus during their stay.
+One thing to remember is that the prevention and deterrence of crime on campus is everyone’s responsibility and thus, every member should take steps to assist with maintaining the safety of our campus.
+Remember, if you see something, say something.

 What services does the department provide?